TECH PERSPECTIVE / THE DIGITAL EDGE

 Trans-Atlantic Subsea Cables

-A quick glimpse at the mish mash of trans-Atlantic cables that connect the US to the UK and France on Telegeography’s Submarine Cable Map illustrates the point.
+Using trans-Atlantic subsea cables as an example, a quick glimpse at the mish mash of systems that connect the US to the UK and France on Telegeography’s Submarine Cable Map illustrates the point.
 The route between the Europe and North America is one of the most popular and congested, with as many as 17 cables crossing the ocean.
 But look more closely at the CLSs in Manasquan (NJ), Wall (NJ), Shirley (NY) and Bude (UK) and you will see facilities that land multiple subsea cables; most of which cross the vast Atlantic Ocean.

 And as with any shared facility, this represents a risk.